 It is an excellent emollient for the care of dry or damaged skin.

-On the other hand, it is ideal for chapped lips, especially in cold weather areas; It also fights cell aging that causes wrinkles and other skin problems.
+It is ideal for chapped lips, especially in cold weather areas.
+It also fights cell aging that causes wrinkles and other skin problems.

-Likewise, a small dose of cupuaçu butter applied to the hair provides a natural softness to it; It also encourages its growth and favors its hydration thanks to the natural acids it contains.
+Likewise, a small dose of cupuaçu butter applied to the hair provides a natural softness to it.
+It also encourages growth and hydration thanks to the natural acids it contains.

-From the cupuassu harvest , structural changes can be promoted that improve the quality of life in the territories, through the activation of:
+Through the harvest of cupuaçu, structural changes can be promoted that improve the quality of life in the territories through the activation of:

-In addition to the inclusion of the most vulnerable population, to generate inclusive businesses as a business model capable of creating new jobs and diversifying income, reducing territorial inequalities with sustainability criteria.
+In addition to the inclusion of the most vulnerable population, the cupuaçu harvest develops inclusive businesses as a business model capable of creating new jobs and diversifying income, and reducing territorial inequalities in a sustainable manner.

-Thus, cupuassu and its derivatives constitute elements of innovation, therefore it is pertinent that the actors develop a marketing plan to determine the viability of the projects beyond their economic dimension, responding to objectives such as:
+Thus, cupuaçu and its derivatives constitute elements of innovation and, therefore, it is important that the participants develop a marketing plan to determine the viability of the projects beyond their economic dimension, responding to objectives such as:

-- Identify viable products that are intended to be industrialized and marketed;
+- Identifying viable products to be industrialized and marketed

-- Train the beneficiary population, among others, to reduce poverty, especially in rural Amazonia (Chaparro and López, 2017).
+- Training the beneficiary population, among others, to reduce poverty, especially in rural Amazonia (Chaparro and López, 2017).